el-puerro/JuliOS/README.md

 get a system up and running for "Linux noobs", as a gift for my girlfriend.

 ## How to install JuliOS

+**Please note, that the american keyboard layout is the default, until you change it.
+You can do so by typing in `loadkeys de-latin1`**

 1. Boot from an Arch USB
 2. when greeted with **archlinux install medium** screen, press __tab__ or __e__